-- A. An Application to develop in the Special Flood Hazard Area shall accompany an application for any development related permits, subdivision plat or other development approval and shall be made to the Floodplain Administrator on forms furnished by the Floodplain Administrator, prior to any development activities, and may include, but not be limited to plans in duplicate drawn to scale showing the nature, location, dimensions, and elevations of the area in question; existing and/or proposed structures, fill, storage of materials; drainage facilities, and the location of the foregoing.
+Administrator on forms furnished by the Floodplain Administrator, prior to any development activities, and may include, but not be limited to plans in duplicate drawn to scale showing the nature, location, dimensions, and elevations of the area in question; existing and/or proposed structures, fill, storage of materials; drainage facilities, and the location of the foregoing.
 All drawings that are for assembly must be sealed by an Alabama licensed architect or engineer.
-Specifically, the following information is required: - 1.
-A site plan (including all required flood protection information and dry floodproofing certification when using dry-flooding for flood protection); - 2.
+Specifically, the following information is required:

+- 1. A site plan (including all required flood protection information such as any flood plain/floodway limits, BFEs, FFE (where applicable), FIRM panel and suffix, effective map date, and dry floodproofing certification when using dry-flooding for flood protection); - 2.
 An emergency response plan when using dry floodproofing for flood protection; - 3.
 No-Rise Certification/Analysis for floodway developments only; - 4.
 Base Flood Elevation determination for Approximate Zone developments only; - 5.
 If applicable, a copy of the variance resolution for flood-related granted variances.

-B. Construction Stage and Completion.
+C. Construction Stage and Completion.

 - 1. As-Built Plans and Elevation/Floodproofing Certificate(s) required.
-For all New Construction, and Substantial Improvements or Cumulative Substantial Improvement the permit holder shall provide to the Floodplain Administrator as-built certifications of compliance with this Article, including the Flood Protection Elevation using the appropriate FEMA Elevation and/or Floodproofing Certificate: - 2.
+For all New Construction, and Substantial Improvements or Cumulative Substantial Improvement the permit holder shall provide to the Floodplain Administrator asbuilt certifications of compliance with this Article, including the Flood Protection Elevation using the appropriate FEMA Elevation and/or Floodproofing Certificate: - 2.
 Immediately after the Lowest Floor or floodproofing is completed.
 Where elevation is required, the FEMA Elevation and/or Floodproofing Certificate shall be supplemented by certification by a Registered Professional Engineer or Architect that the as-built foundation design complies with all requirements of this Article; and - 3.
 Upon completion of New Construction, and Substantial Improvements or Cumulative Substantial Improvements prior to occupancy.
 Additionally, the permit holder shall provide to the Floodplain Administrator an as-built certification and supporting data by a Registered Professional Engineer or Architect that the development has been inspected and fully complies with all of the applicable flood hazard reduction standards of this Article.